Actyv/Actyv-BootCamp/README.md

 ## Day 2

-The tasks for day 2 is to create our own routes in express and learn how to use Postman to test those routes.
+The tasks for day 2 is to create our own routes in the express and learn how to use Postman to test those routes.
 We will also learn some basics of JADE templating here.

 ### Prerequisites